sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Controller Sensor name: fanState
    * Controller Commands map: `{ "off": "fanOff", "low": "fanLow", "medium": "fanMed", "high": "fanHigh" }`

-In your Smart Home asset, you have an attribute where you can click on 'Write' button to execute the command linked to the value of the given attribute ("off", "low", "medium" or "high").
+In your Stadhuis asset, you have an attribute where you can click on 'Write' button to execute the command linked to the value of the given attribute ("off", "low", "medium" or "high").
 And the polling system will keep the attribute value updated with the latest status know of the fan.

 ### More information